severalnines/docs/user-guide/mysql/backup.rst

 	- Encrypts the generated backup.
 Backup is encrypted at rest using AES-256 CBC algorithm, where the encryption key will be created automatically and stored inside CMON configuration file for this cluster.
 See `Backup Encryption and Decryption`_.

 * **Retention**
 	- How long ClusterControl should keep this backup once successfully created.
 You can set a custom period in days or keep it forever.
 Otherwise, ClusterControl will use the default retention period.
+Take note that modifying retention period on existing schedule has no effect on already created backup.

 * **Desync node during backup**
 	- Exclusive for Galera and xtrabackup/mariabackup.
 De-syncing a node before performing backup, which disables Flow Control for the node.
 The node continues to receive write-sets and fall further behind the cluster.
 The cluster does not wait for desynced nodes to catch up, even if it reaches the ``fc_limit`` value.